OwenDa/portfolio-3/README.md

 2. Independent t-tests are covered in this [Data Camp video](https://www.youtube.com/watch?v=YpZlT64kFGA).
 3. The Main Menu function is partly based on that designed within this [How To Create a Menu in Python video](https://www.youtube.com/watch?v=P6azEyNIQDQ), with particular reference to the use of [sleep function](https://www.programiz.com/python-programming/time/sleep).
 4. ASCII-Art was generated via [fsymbols.com](https://fsymbols.com/text-art/).
+5. [SocSciStatistics.com](https://www.socscistatistics.com/tests/levene/default.aspx) was used during testing to verify results.
+6. [GraphPad](https://www.graphpad.com/quickcalcs/ttest1.cfm) was also used during testing to the same end.
+7. IBM's statistical package, [SPSS](https://en.wikipedia.org/wiki/SPSS), was used to verify results of test cases and during development.